'Greg Mortimer' bow area, photo by Peter Szyszka.

 Day-and-night experience

 The ships interior layouts are designed according to the owner's specifications, to give the passengers an unforgettable experience.
 The ships can offer facilities for entertainment, recreation and relaxation, such as spa areas with saunas, pools and massage, infinity pools and Jacuzzis, exercise areas, cinema and theatre, marine activities, dining and bars.
-The ULSTEIN cooperation with acknowledged and experienced cruise interior designers ensures a top-quality, luxurious touch, all according to the owner's preferences.
+Ulstein's cooperation with acknowledged and experienced cruise interior designers ensures a top-quality, luxurious touch, all according to the owner's preferences.

 Bar and observation area at Greg Mortimer